gzqaq/gzqaq/README.md

 ### Hi there 👋

-- 📙 Python, Rust and R
+- 📙 Python, Rust and Swift
-- 🌱 currently learning Sanskrit
+- 🌱 currently learning Sanskrit (नमस्ते!)
 - 🔭 currently working on RL
 - 🎷 love saxophone, love music
 - 🏓 also a ping-pong lover